grafana/tutorials/content/tutorials/create-users-and-teams.md

 In this tutorial, you've configured Grafana for an organization:

-- You've added users to your organization
+- You added users to your organization.
-- You've created teams to manage permissions for groups of users.
+- You created teams to manage permissions for groups of users.
-- You've configured permissions for folders and dashboard.
+- You configured permissions for folders and dashboard.

 ### Learn more